Naymmmm/standardlib/README.md

 </picture>

 ## What is StandardLib?
 StandardLib is a standard for custom Luau/Roblox Lua environments.
 It is designed to be a replacement for UNC.
+You can read the StandardLib documentation [here](https://standardlib.naymmm.lol/).
 ## Contributing
 If you wish to contribute, you are free to submit a pull request or to suggest a function, open an issue.
 ## Testing